-We'd like to introduce you to Ava Luna as they share their brand new track ‘Daydream', taken from their forthcoming album ‘Electric Balloon’ which is set for release on March 10th via Western Vinyl.
+Today we are pleased to welcome Ava Luna to our roster as they share brand new track ‘Daydream, taken from their forthcoming album ‘Electric Balloon’ which is set for release on March 10th via Western Vinyl.

 Ava Luna have refined their doo-wop soul meets punk-as-fuck aesthetic into something bold and glaringly defiant in today's indie music landscape and their new track shows exactly this.

 'Electric Balloon' was recorded by Carlos Hernandez and Julian Fader, both of whom, apart from being inAva Luna, have gained further recognition as go-to recording engineers within the Brooklyn music community.
 The album was later mixed by Jimmy Douglass whose lengthy credits include the likes of Justin Timberlake, Aaliyah, Timbaland, Television, Gang of Four, etc. The mix of grit and shine perfectly captures and accentuates their unique blend of doo-wop soul, no wave, and art-pop.

 Hot off the heels of a cover of Icona Pop’s 'I Love It' for Rookie Mag, the band plunges head first into revealing the first music from their new record, with UK live dates to be announced soon.